NCDC confirms outbreak of diphtheria in Lagos, Kano, other states – The Sun Nigeria

 From Fred Ezeh, Abuja

-Nigeria Center for Disease Control (NCDC) has confirmed outbreak of diphtheria cases in Lagos and Kano States, and is also monitoring the situation in Osun and Yobe States where cases are being picked up.
+Nigeria Centre for Disease Control (NCDC) has confirmed the outbreak of diphtheria cases in Lagos and Kano States, and is also monitoring the situation in Osun and Yobe States where cases are being picked up.

 NCDC explained that diphtheria is a serious bacterial infection caused by the bacterium called Corynebacterium species that affects the nose, throat and sometimes, skin of an individual.